Binse-Park/PerfAnalyser/README.md

 ============

  The PerfAnalyser is an android application to check the performance of linux scheduler in the android system.
+ The PerfAnalyser include simpleperf and ftrace command to check the detail system informance to advance the performance.

 Motivations
 ===========

 The main goals of Perf Analyser are:
 - to start multiple periodic threads in order to simulate a real-time periodic load.
+- to measure a period to migration a task to the outside or the inside of cluster.
+- to measure a period to get access to memory.
+- to measure cache hits rate after periodic threads are started.
+- to measure page faults rate after periodic threads are started.
--  to measure the periodic threads.
+- to measure cpu-cycles after periodic threads are started.